Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 • Planned start and end date of the thesis project

-• Type of thesis (functional, research-based, diary, etc.)
+• Type of thesis (development-oriented, research-oriented, diary, etc.)

-Description of the work content, objective and result
+Description of the thesis content, objective and result

-Detailed description of the work content of the work, goal and desired outcome.
-Explanation of what the outcome of the work will be in practical terms.
-In the case of a diary-type thesis, the description of the main tasks here.
+Detailed description of the thesis content of the work, goal and desired outcome.
+Explanation of what the outcome of the thesis will be in practical terms.
+In the case of a diary-type thesis, the main tasks are described here.

-Description of the significance, utilisation of the work results
+Description of the significance, utilisation of the thesis results

 Planned tools